-Larry Williams was named the Zips' Director of Athletics on August 18, 2015, by University of Akron President Scott L. Scarborough.
+Larry Williams was named the Zips' Director of Athletics on August 18, 2015.

-Williams brings a diverse athletics background and proven track record with him to Akron.
+Williams has a diverse athletics background and proven track record.
 Throughout his career, he has been a NCAA Division I athletic director, collegiate and professional athlete, including a stint with the Cleveland Browns, practicing attorney, media talent, university marketing administrator, and most recently, a top executive in the corporate trademark licensing and marketing industry.

-Williams comes to the University from Equity Management, Inc., where he led the nation's largest corporate licensing program, increasing marketing, royalties, and branding.
+Williams came to the University from Equity Management, Inc., where he led the nation's largest corporate licensing program, increasing marketing, royalties, and branding.

 Prior to that, Williams directed the athletics department at two universities, focusing on competitive excellence, academic success, and business fundamentals.